What Is Menopause?

 Menopause Symptoms: Hot Flashes

 Hot flashes are a common symptom around the time of menopause.
 A hot flash is a feeling of warmth that tends to be concentrated around the face and neck.
 It can cause flushing or reddening of the skin in these areas as well as the chest, arms, or back.
 Hot flashes vary in their intensity and can be followed by sweating and/or chills.
 Night sweats, waking up drenched in sweat a night, may also occur during hot flashes.
+Hot flashes at night are a common occurrence for women experiencing the symptoms of menopause.

 How Long do Hot Flashes Last?